 Bleeding in the digestive tract is a symptom of a problem rather than a disease itself.
-Most causes of bleeding are related to conditions that can be cured or controlled, such as hemorrhoids.
+It usually happens due to conditions that can be cured or controlled, such as hemorrhoids.

-The cause of bleeding may not be serious, but locating the source of bleeding is critical.
+The cause of the bleeding may not be serious, but it's important for your doctor to find the source of this symptom.
 The digestive or gastrointestinal (GI) tract includes the esophagus, stomach, small intestine, colon, rectum, and anus.
-Bleeding can come from one or more of these areas -- from a small area such as an ulcer on the lining of the stomach or from a more diffuse problem such as inflammation of the colon.
+Bleeding can come from one or more of these areas -- from a small area such as an ulcer on the lining of the stomach or from a broader problem such as inflammation of the colon.

 Varices.
-Abnormally enlarged veins usually located at the lower end of the esophagus or the upper stomach, called varices, may rupture and bleed massively.
+These are abnormally enlarged veins usually located at the lower end of the esophagus or the upper stomach.
+They may break open and bleed.
 Cirrhosis of the liver is the most common cause of esophageal varices.

 Mallory-Weiss tear.
-This is a tear in the lining of the esophagus that usually is caused by prolonged vomiting but may also result from other causes of increased abdominal pressure, such as coughing, hiccupping, or childbirth.
+This is a tear in the lining of the esophagus.
+It’s usually caused by severe vomiting.
+It can also happen due to things that increase pressure in your belly, such as coughing, hiccupping, or childbirth.

 Bleeding from the stomach can be caused by:

-Stomach ulcers and intestinal ulcers.
-Ulcers in the stomach may enlarge and erode through a blood vessel, causing bleeding.
-Aside from medication, the most common cause of a stomach ulcer is an infection with a bacterium called Helicobacter pylori.
-Also, patients suffering from burns, shock, head injuries, or cancer, as well as those who have undergone extensive surgery, may develop stress-related stomach ulcers.
-Intestinal ulcers are usually caused by excess stomach acid and infection with Helicobacter pylori.
+Ulcers.
+Ones in the stomach may enlarge and erode through a blood vessel, causing bleeding.
+Aside from medication, the most common cause of these is an infection with a bacterium called Helicobacter pylori.
+Also, people who have had burns, shock, head injuries, or cancer, and those who've had major surgery, may get stress-related stomach ulcers.